DaleOrders/AWS-Study-Notes/README.md

 ![picture 86](images/9a6ebaf7b7a2160799bbf0ffb0ae8078ff42e871aa658a22da2890f7c30293b6.png)

-- **Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem.
+- **Microsoft AD**: is anything with Windows or if it needs a trust relationship with on-prem directory.
 This is not an emulation or adjusted by AWS.
 ![picture 87](images/7e4358e9c9472d4da35e9f97628cadde4725d6b86da4773b3fdb085b4305339e.png)